Private Jet Card Membership Price Comparison

-In the dynamic jet card model, providers have access to the fleet of many operators.
-Therefore, there is significant variance in the amenities, interiors, and the age of the aircraft.
-Clients do have the option to specify their preferred aircraft age and approve aircraft interiors on a per-trip basis.
-However, the variance will still be there.
+Others design their programs around using multiple operators, which offer greater flexibility but also more varied aircraft types and in-flight accoutrements.
+There may be significant variance in the amenities, interiors, and the age of the aircraft.
+Clients do have the option to specify their preferred aircraft age and approve aircraft interiors on a per-trip basis – but the variance will still be there.

 Why the Paramount Jet Card Program is the fairest and most cost-effective